Online Learning with Abstention

 Figure~\ref{fig:expmain} also illustrates the fraction of points in which the chosen expert abstains, as well as the number of edges in the feedback graph as a function of rounds.
 We only plot the number of edges of \UCBGT\, since that is the only graph that varies with time.
-For both experiments depicted and in general for the rest of the datasets, the number of edges for \UCBGT\ is between 1 million to 3 million, which is at least a factor of 5 more than for \UCBNT, where the number of edges we observed are of the order 200,000. \FTL\ enjoys the full information property and the number of edges is fixed at 4 million (complete graph).
-The increased information sharing of \UCBGT\ is obviously a strong contributing factor to the algorithm's improvement in regret relative to \UCBNT.
-In general, we find that, provided we are able to keep estimation bias under control, the higher the number of edges, the smaller the regret.
-As far as dependence on $c$ is concerned, in our experiments, we find that the fraction of points the chosen expert abstains on always decreases as $c$ increases, but also that this fraction depends on the dataset and the experts used.
+For both experiments depicted and in general for the rest of the datasets, the number of edges for \UCBGT\ is between 1 million to 3 million, which is at least a factor of 5 more than for \UCBNT, where the number of edges we observed are of the order $200\mathord,000$. \FTL\ enjoys the full information property and the number of edges is fixed at 4 million (complete graph).
+The increased information sharing of \UCBGT\ is clearly a strong contributing factor to the algorithm's improvement in regret relative to \UCBNT.
+In general, we find that, provided that the estimation bias is controlled, the higher is the number of edges, the smaller the regret.
+Regarding the value of the cost $c$, as expected, we observe that the fraction of points that the chosen expert abstains on always decreases as $c$ increases, but also that that fraction depends on the dataset and the experts used.

 \ignore{Finally, Appendix D also provides more experiments analyzing different aspects of the problem.
 We tested how the choice of experts and the number of experts might impact our results as well as extreme values of the abstention cost, $c\in \{0.001, 0.9\}$.}